Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/angular-adding-a-token-to-each-api-request.md

 }
 ```

-We are just doing a simple in component API call with the sole purpose of checking if our interceptor is working.
+We are just doing a simple in-component API call to check if our interceptor is working.

 Now, if you open your console network tab, you should see the following request!

 ![Angular Custom header](https://cdn.hashnode.com/res/hashnode/image/upload/v1603087803536/IvN8wybLr.png)

-There you go, we now added our own custom header, and it will be added to every single one of our calls.
+There you go, we now added our custom header, and it will be added to every single one of our calls.

 You can also find this code on [GitHub](https://github.com/rebelchris/angular-starter-demo/tree/feature/token).